The Insights scripting environment is available in Insights in ArcGIS Enterprise and Insights Desktop.

-Scripts that are written in the scripting environment can be exported and saved as a .py script for Python, or a .R script for R. A script can be exported from the scripting environment using the Export button .
+Scripts that are written in the scripting environment can be exported and saved as a .py script for Python, or a .R script for R. A script can be exported from the scripting environment by selecting one or more cells and clicking the Export button .

 The following export options are available when you save a script:

-- Download Selected Cell—Saves only the script in the current In[ ] cell.
+- Download Selected Cell(s)—Saves only the script in the selected In[ ] cells.

 - Download History—Saves the script from all In[ ] cells in the scripting environment as a Jupyter Notebook file (.ipynb).